Ricks-Lab/gpu-utils/docs/USER_GUIDE.md

 full GPU functions.
 Note that when you change a P-state mask, default mask values will reappear in the field after Save, but your specified changes will have been implemented on the card and show up in *amdgpu-monitor*.
 Some changes may not persist when a card has a connected display.

+When changing P-state MHz or mV, the desired P-state mask, if different from default (no masking), will have to be re-entered for clock or voltage changes to be applied.
+Again, save PAC changes to clocks, voltages, or masks only when the GPU is at resting state (state 0).

 Some basic error checking is done before writing, but I suggest you be very certain of all entries before you save changes to the GPU.